-5 Reasons to Try Barbados Cropover Instead of Trinidad Carnival
+5 Reasons To Try Barbados Crop Over Instead Of Trinidad Carnival

-Just one look at all of these beautiful faces tells you a lot about how different Cropover in Barbados is from Trinidad Carnival.
+Just one look at all of these beautiful faces tells you a lot about how different Crop Over in Barbados is from Trinidad Carnival.
 Look closely.
 These chicks actually got some sleep!
-Like, if not a full night, at least 5 hours and a nap, which is an unheard of in Trinidad.
-This year I attended my very first Cropover, and was pleasantly surprised by the differences in what I’ve experienced in my four years in Trinidad.
-They both have their benefits for sure, but if you’ve never done either, here are a few reasons to try out Cropover first:
+Like, if not a full night, at least five hours and a nap, which is an unheard of in Trinidad.
+This year I attended my very first Crop Over, and was pleasantly surprised by the differences in what I’ve experienced in my four years in Trinidad.
+They both have their benefits for sure, but if you’ve never done either, here are a few of my reasons to try out Crop Over first:

-1. Barbados is Beautiful
+1. Barbados Is Beautiful

 So, yeah.
 No shade to Trinidad.
 Okay maybe a little bit.
 Trinidad is like the Walmart of the Caribbean when it comes to beaches.
 So I was pleasantly surprised at how beautiful they are in Barbados!
 Our crew spent most of our beach days at Dover Beach, near the end of St. Lawrence Gap in Bridgetown.
 The water was what I call “Photoshop Blue” which means you don’t need a filter on your photo because it’s perfect in real life.
 The crowd was a mix of locals and tourists which was great, and there was plenty of local food nearby.

 Later in the week I visited Crane Beach, which legit looks like a postcard.
 While I’d heard of the pink sand in Barbados, I didn’t believe it until I actually saw it!
 You can’t tell from far away, but a closer look reveals little pink crystals throughout the sand.
-If you love beaches and want a “part vacation/part turn up” type of trip, Cropover is your best bet!
+If you love beaches and want a “part vacation/part turn up” type of trip, Crop Over is your best bet!

 2. You Won’t Go Broke